core-wg/wg-materials/ietf108/core-108-summary.md

 A future document collecting all target attributes can include also the ones defined in this document.

 Possible interest can be discussed with Fairhair/BACnet and others.
-T2TRG can a good venue, with CoRE invited.
+T2TRG can be a good venue, with CoRE invited.

 * draft-tiloca-core-observe-multicast-notifications-03